Homemade Mayonnaise Recipe

-NOTES ON THE EGGS: I highly recommend purchasing pasteurized eggs for this recipe to avoid a food borne illness.
+I highly recommend purchasing pasteurized eggs for this recipe to avoid a foodborne illness.
 I have found one brand that specializes in this, but they are not sold everywhere.
 So you may have to hunt one down in your own area.
 If they are pasteurized, it will say so on the box.
 Some people say that you should not eat raw eggs at all.
 It’s a personal decision you need to make for yourself and those you feed.
-But please be aware that the very young, the very old and those with immune issues are far more susceptible to food born illness from things like raw eggs.
+But please be aware that the very young, the very old, and those with immune issues are far more susceptible to foodborne illness from things like raw eggs.
 So if you try this, use it wisely, and please use pasteurized eggs.

 - 1 cup oil

-- 1 tbsp. apple cider vinegar
+- ½ tbsp. apple cider vinegar

-- 1/4 tsp. sea salt (I use Real Salt – affiliate link)
+- ¼ tsp. salt (I use Real Salt – see link above)

-- 1 pasteurized egg yolk
+- 1 large pasteurized egg